brunoterkaly/iot/README.md

 **Automate IoT device provisioning and registration to accelerate your IoT deployment** - Speed up your IoT deployment by registering and provisioning devices with zero touch in a secure and scalable way.

-Hybrid Scenarios - Take advantage of IoT Edge to make hybrid cloud and edge IoT solutions a reality.
+**Hybrid Scenarios** - Take advantage of IoT Edge to make hybrid cloud and edge IoT solutions a reality.

-Enable artificial intelligence - and other advanced analytics at the edge, reduce your IoT solution costs, ease development efforts, and operate devices offline or with intermittent connectivity.
+**Enable artificial intelligence** - And other advanced analytics at the edge, reduce your IoT solution costs, ease development efforts, and operate devices offline or with intermittent connectivity.

-## IoT Products
+## IoT Products.

 ![image](./images/iot-products.png)